CIRCA

 News and Events

-There will be a CIRCA seminar on 16th November, at 1pm in Theatre D of Maths.
+There will be a CIRCA lunchtime seminar on 28th March at 1pm in Theatre D of Maths.